faraggi/articles/truffle-eea-private-transactions.md

 It will definitely help if you've had some exposure and usage of the truffle library.
 Nothing fancy, just using it for compiling and deploying contracts for example.
 Likewise, having some previous knowledge of the web3js library is going to prove quite helpful.

-All of the above somewhat discribes a general dapp developer- so in other words; if you've already written a dapp before using truffle, this contribution could be done by you.
+All of the above somewhat describes a general dapp developer- so in other words; if you've already written a dapp before using truffle, this contribution could be done by you.

 So what's in it for you?
 Two things: